Detroit Institute of Arts as a National Historic Site

 The original community that is the CIty of Detroit was founded in 1701 by French soldier Antoine de la Mothe Cadillac.
 A well known top-of-the-line automobile was named after him.

-The auto industry rose and much of it fell, but Ford Motors never took a government bailout from 2009 - 2012 and survived.
-The company continued to add jobs near Detroit in 2011 -1013.
-Auto history is vividly displayed at installations locally that include the Henry Ford Museum and works like the murals of Rivera in the DIA (shown below).
+The auto industry rose and much of it fell, but Ford Motors never took a government bailout from 2009 - 2012.
+The company continued to add jobs near Detroit through 2014.
+Auto history is vividly displayed at installations locally that include the Henry Ford Museum and works like the murals of Rivera in the DIA.

-Motown music legends became popular all over the world in the 1960s,but the population of Detroit had already declined significantly be the end of the 1950s and even more in the 1960s.
-Both phenomena arr important historically to the city and to America.
+Motown music legends became popular all over the world in the 1960s,but the population of Detroit had already declined in the 1950s and 1960s.
+Both phenomena are important historically to the city and America.

 At city's art museum is an integral part of Detroit history, containing important works by American and International artists.
-Detroit Emergency Manager Kevyn Orr planned to proceed through bankruptcy from July 2013 - September 2013, insisting the art collections in the museum be used as assets in the case, but the DIA leaders fought against this and plan to fight any future movements in that direction.
+Detroit Emergency Manager Kevyn Orr planned to proceed through bankruptcy from July - September 2013, insisting the art collections in the museum be used as assets in the case, but the DIA leaders fought against this and finally won.
 Orr later apologized for his suggestion to sell the art collections.

 Radio talk shows were filled with stories about both phenomena during July 2013, including related books written.
 One of these is books is Devil's Night: And Other True Stories Of Detroit by Zev Chafets in 1991, which includes historical analysis of the riots and population flight in the 1960s that occurred after one Halloween related event turned to arson and other destruction.
 The book is a high priced collectible item today, even though it is less than 100 pages long.